 So parents like me continue to read medical abstracts (dictionary in hand) uncovering as much information as possible.

-And so I will continue to read and research and ask questions.
-I will ask YOU questions.
+I will continue to read and research and ask questions.
+I will ask YOU questions dear doctor.
 I will listen to you and respect your opinion.
 And if our opinions should differ, I will follow my instincts and seek a second (or third or fourth or fifth) opinion.

 This is the age we live in.
 The layman or “laymom” is no longer content to accept the doctor’s word as final.